 Theme nights define the fan experience at Minor League Baseball games, providing fun, affordable entertainment for the local community.

 Some teams may include three themes in a season.
-The Reno Aces recently checked off that number in a weekend, pulling off three different fan promotions and video display looks over Friday, Saturday and Sunday schedules.
+The Reno Aces checked off that number in a weekend, pulling off three different fan promotions and video display looks over Friday, Saturday and Sunday schedules.
 The game-day production team incorporated their main video display and ribbon display into the theme as a focal point to set the scene for fans.

 The Aces chose three different themes to entertain fans over the entire weekend: Reno Rodeo (May 31st), Halfway to Halloween (June 1st) and Military Appreciation (June 2nd).